-A digital vacation is a retreat from technology.
+A digital vacation is a retreat from the modern day technology madness.
 It’s a time for setting aside our electronics and focusing on other things.
-As great as technology is, it’s also good to go offline and give the brain some room to breathe.
+While technology is important and even has the potential of opening up new worlds, it’s also essential to go offline now and again to let the brain reboot.

 Welcome to the Collaboration Superpowers podcast.
 My name is Lisette and I’m interviewing people and companies doing great things remotely.
 Welcome to another episode, everyone.
 Today we’re going to talk about something particularly near and dear to my heart right now, the digital vacation.
 And the reason that it’s so near and dear to my heart right now is that at the time of this recording, I am two days away from going on a vacation.
 And man, do I need it.
 It’s been months and months since I’ve really taken a proper break, and I’ve been working really hard this summer to get the book done and giving tons and tons of workshops.
 It’s really been the summer of workshops, which is really great.
 Don’t get me wrong.
 No complaints here, but it’s definitely time for a break.
 And it got me thinking.
 We take vacations to get away from it all and to rest and to see new things, but a digital vacation is something slightly different.
 It’s a retreat from technology.
 Knowledge workers do spend a lot of time, day and night, in front of their screens.
 And those of us who work remotely can work on projects from anywhere in the world.
 So we tend to work a lot at all hours of the day.
 And I think that freelancers in particular really have the perfect storm for not being able to turn off because we’re either hustling for work or we’re busy working on a client project.
 And on top of that, we tend to be working on things that we really like doing, so that makes it even harder to turn off because in reality, we don’t really want to.
 So as I’m going on vacation, I’m thinking, “Oh, man, this vacation is really healthy.”
 And then it also got me thinking about how much technology do I really want to bring on this vacation and why is it so hard to turn off all the screens.
 When I read about hyperconnectivity and what being online does to us, I almost always read about some form of Internet addiction and how it’s becoming more and more common and treatable in some parts of the world.
 And it got me thinking that yeah, I actually feel the addictive quality myself if I’m honest.
 I mean you’ve heard me talking on Pilar Orti’s 21st-century work-life podcast and on this podcast as well about how I’ve got this morning routine where I don’t check my phone first things in the morning.
 Well, let me tell you, I totally slip and I’m back to checking my phone first thing in the morning.
 So yeah, it’s hard to stick to our own boundaries that we set for ourselves.
 Now I’m personally a big fan of… I don’t want to call it depriving because that seems like such a strong word, but I’ll say I’m a big fan of depriving ourselves and going to an extreme in order to find balance.
 For example, I will occasionally do a 24 to 48-hour fast where I don’t eat anything for that amount of time.
 And what that does is just reset the way that I think about food.
 So this idea of a digital vacation where we turn all of our devices off, which is maybe extreme in certain circumstances because it’s okay to be connected.
 I mean I’m not trying to be anti-tech here.
 I along with many people love technology.
 I love being connected with my friends.
 I love to be able to show people what I’m talking about by doing it through a video or some sort of a picture that I can show online.
 I mean having the phone around and having our tablets around is awesome.
 I ask myself how many hours per day I spend staring at a screen of some kind or how often I check my phone.
 It quickly becomes apparent that it is definitely an extreme.